The local authority's legal duty to issue an EHCP

 Building your evidence base after a refusal to issue

 The most common reason families succeed at Tribunal in refusal to issue cases is a private educational psychologist (EP) assessment.
 An independent EP provides an objective, expert analysis of your child's needs — and carries significant evidential weight with the Tribunal.
-If the LA's own EP concluded an EHCP was not required, a private EP who concludes the opposite gives the Tribunal a direct basis to prefer the evidence supporting your case.
+If the local authority's own EP concluded an EHCP was not required, a private EP who concludes the opposite gives the Tribunal a direct basis to prefer the evidence supporting your case.

 Private Educational Psychologist (EP) report